the-engine-room/PACT-kit/_posts/game-cards/0000-06-02-IT-director.md

 cardNum: 6.2
 categories:
 - key-figures
+bio: ""
-bio: "Can lock down information/data in cases of potential breaches"
+power:"Can lock down information/data in cases of potential breaches" token:"Security Key"
 ---
 You are responsible for the security of all data collected, held and transferred.
 NGO employees collect very sensitive information: if it were to be leaked or stolen, it could cause serious risk and/or harm to employees and the people the NGO works with and for.